mieweb/docs/content/functions/medication-management-and-e-prescribing/electronic-prescribing-for-controlled-substances-epcs/identrust-certificate-registration-step-by-step.md

 1. Every certificate provided through IdenTrust for EPCS has different year options for the validity period.
 The 2-year option is automatically selected for mobile authentication.
 2. The USB Token option requires the purchase of the HID USB Token, used to store the digital certificate.
-    a.  <strong>HID USB Token - $92.00</strong>
+    * <strong>HID USB Token - $92.00</strong>
-        i.
-This option is for EPCS Two Factor Authentication Certificates using USB Tokens.
+        * This option is for EPCS Two Factor Authentication Certificates using USB Tokens.
 If you are a new registrant, please select the USB Token if you will not be using mobile authentication.
 Otherwise, current EPCS prescribers may use their existing token.
-    b.
-SafeNet USB Token use existing - $0.00
+    * SafeNet USB Token use existing - $0.00
 3. Make your selection, and click the <strong>Next</strong> button.
 4. Verify your selections, and click <strong>Buy Now</strong>.